Flaque/powerx-demo/README.md

 ```

 After `now` successfully deploys, a URL will for your site will be displayed.
 Copy that URL and navigate to your Firebase project's Authentication tab.
 Scroll down in the page to "Authorized domains" and add that URL to the list.

-## The idea behind the example

-This example includes Firebase authentication and serverless [API routes](https://nextjs.org/docs/api-routes/introduction).
-On login, the app calls `/api/login`, which stores the user's info (their decoded Firebase token) in a cookie so that it's available server-side in `getInitialProps`.
-On logout, the app calls `/api/logout` to destroy the cookie.